 Archives and Records Management Jobs Analysis

-Data on nearly 150 job openings was collected for the the most recent Archives and Records Management Jobs Analysis report, which was conducted over a two month period from August through October 2016 for positions in the fields of archival / records management, records management, archives, records management / information governance, and information governance were examined in the most recent Archives and Records Management Jobs Analysis report.
-The latest data shows an increase in government and corporate jobs as compared to the 2015 report, with one-third located in the mid-Atlantic region.
-Most job postings were concentrated in archival management followed by records management and information governance.
+Data on nearly 150 job openings was collected for the the most recent Archives and Records Management Jobs Analysis report, which was conducted over a two month period from August through October 2017 for positions that required or preferred a master's degree or some graduate course work in archival administration, records management, or a related field, and located in the United States or Canada.
 Job titles and duties and candidate requirements like education, experience, software skills, abilities, and knowledge were analyzed for this report that gives a pulse on the current job market for students pursuing a Master’s degree in Archives and Records Administration.
-A detailed written analysis is also available to download.
-The next jobs analysis report for the MARA program will be conducted in late 2017.
+The jobs analysis report for the MARA program is updated annually in the fall.

 LIS Publications Wiki